edcrewe/django-csvimport/README.rst

 Version Compatibility
 ---------------------

+version 2.14 was tested with Django 3.0.5 on Python 3.7.6 and Python 3.8.2
+  (NB: To use the inspectcsv model generation command, requires messytables:
-version 2.14 was tested with Django 3.0.5 on Python 3.7.6 and Python 3.8.2 (messytables doesnt work for 3.8.2) version 2.13 was tested with Django 2.2.5 on Python 3.7.3 version 2.6 was tested with Django 1.7, 1.8, 1.9, 1.10, 1.11 on Python 2.7.13 and Python 3.5.6
+  Latest messytables needs older python magic - ie pip install python-magic-bin==0.4.14 pip install messytables) version 2.13 was tested with Django 2.2.5 on Python 3.7.3 version 2.6 was tested with Django 1.7, 1.8, 1.9, 1.10, 1.11 on Python 2.7.13 and Python 3.5.6